Shea-Fyffe/transforming-personality-scales/vignettes/fine-tuning-transformers-for-text-classification.md

 ------------------------------------------------------------------------

-We define our variables for purposes described in our research manuscripte.
+We define our variables for purposes described in our research manuscript.
 However, we encourage researchers and practitioners to try out alternative models.
 In addition, we wanted to minimize the tuning hyper-parameters during training as the aim of this research is to highlight Transformers in a baseline sense.